beam-pyio/beam-pyio.github.io/content/blog/2024/sqs-pyio-intro/index.md

         assert_that(output[None], equal_to([]))
 ```

-3. The `Id` and `MessageBody` attributes are mandatory and they should be the string type.
+3. The `Id` and `MessageBody` attributes are mandatory, and they should be the string type.

 ```python
 def test_write_to_sqs_with_incorrect_message_data_type(self):